Joohansson/NanoRPCProxy/README.md

 ---
 ### The Websocket System
 A Nano node provides a websocket that can be subscribed to for real-time messages, for example block confirmation, voting analysis and telemetry.
 More info can be found [here](https://docs.nano.org/integration-guides/websockets/).
-Like the RPC interface, NanoRPCProxy provide a websocket server with DDOS protection and bandwidth limitation by only allowing certain subscriptions and data amount.
+Like with the RPC interface, NanoRPCProxy provides a websocket server with DDOS protection and bandwidth limitation by only allowing certain subscriptions and data amount.
 It subscribes to the Nano node locally with the clients subscribing to the proxy itself to act as a secure layer and protect the node.
 This means only one node subscription is needed to serve all clients and several clients can listen on the same account with no increase in node communication.
 Thus, the node websocket does not need to be exposed publicly.

 ![NanoRPCProxy](https://github.com/Joohansson/NanoRPCProxy/raw/master/media/NanoRPCProxy_ws.png)

 The supported messages are shown below:

 **Subscribe to block confirmations**
 Just like the node you can subscribe to confirmed blocks on the network.
 However, one exception is you MUST specify a list of accounts.
 The maximum allowed number is defined in the settings parameter <websocket_max_accounts>.
+The account is tracked based on both "account" or "link_as_account" which means it can be used also to detect pending transactions (which would be subtype=send and the tracked account as "link_as_account").

     {
         "action": "subscribe",